 Heading to Disney World?
 Taking kids?
 You may not realize it, but one of the most important things to do is to look into the height requirements for Disney rides.

+Walt Disney World theme parks are full of amazing attractions and things to do, and it can be easy to forget that your kids may not be able to do some of the classic rides that you love, like Space Mountain.
 You need to know this information well before you go so you can plan appropriately!
-Walt Disney World theme parks are full of amazing attractions and things to do, and it can be easy to forget that your kids may not be able to do some of the classic rides that you love, like Space Mountain.

-Knowing what rides have height requirements will help in your planning, securing of fast passes – and, probably most important – avoiding disappointment when little Susie finds out she is too short to ride the Seven Dwarfs Mine Train when you are about to get in line.
+Knowing what rides have height requirements will help in your planning, securing of lightning lane passes – and, probably most important – avoiding disappointment when little Susie finds out she is too short to ride the Seven Dwarfs Mine Train when you are about to get in line.

-Is Disney strict with height requirements?
+Is Disney World strict with height requirements?

-Yes, Disney is strict.
-All theme parks and water parks have height requirements for safety reasons.
-They will measure your child each time they get in line to make sure the meet the minimum height requirement.
+If there is a minimum height requirement you will have to abide by it.
 Disney is strict on safety and you will need to rely on their measuring guide while you are in the parks.

-The vast majority of rides, attractions, and shows do not have height requirements.
+The vast majority of rides, attractions, and shows do not have height restrictions.
 Anyone of any height – including babies – can ride most attractions!
-There is plenty to do while on vacation in Disney World for people of all heights.
-This is good news for those families traveling with a variety of ages in their group.
-You will rarely need to split up while experiencing different attractions.
+There is plenty to do while on vacation in Disney World for people of all heights, so don’t worry!

-If you do have some younger children in your family, Disney does have a Rider Switch system which allows you to ride an attraction while another family member waits with your child.
+If you do have some younger children in your family, Disney World does have a Rider Switch system which allows you to ride an attraction while another family member waits with your child.
 The alternate adult is able to skip the line and ride the attraction once the first parent is done!

 The non-rider can stay with one adult while another adult rides the ride.
 Then, when the adult who just rode the ride is finished, you swap places and the person who was with the non-rider can now ride the ride while the one who just rode the ride stays with the non-rider.